 There’s a $550 annual fee, but you get lucrative benefits like a $300 annual travel credit, a Global Entry/TSA PreCheck credit and a Priority Pass Select membership.

-The United Explorer Card starts off by offering you 40,000 miles after you spend $2,000 on your card within three months of account opening.
+The United Explorer Card starts off by offering you 40,000 miles after you spend $2,000 on your card within three months of account opening, plus an additional 25,000 bonus miles after you spend $10,000 in the first six months.
 As you use your card for everyday purchases, you’ll also earn 2 miles per $1 spent on United Airlines purchases, hotel stays, and restaurant purchases and 1 mile per $1 spent on everything else.
 Other perks you’ll receive include up to a $100 Global Entry or TSA Precheck credit and a free checked bag for you and a companion when you fly with United.
 There’s a $95 annual fee, but you don’t have to pay it for the first 12 months.

-The Delta SkyMiles Gold card lets you earn 35,000 bonus miles after you use your new Card to make $1,000 in purchases within your first 3 months.
+For a limited time, the Delta SkyMiles Gold card lets you earn 70,000 bonus miles after you use your new Card to make $2,000 in purchases within your first 3 months (offer expires 4/28/21).
 Cardholder perks you’ll receive include a free checked bag on Delta flights, priority boarding and more.